 Solar, wind and other renewable energy sources are the future, whereas energy efficiency is the now – and the future.
 As renewables improve and become more cost effective, optimisation will remain a key requirement to avoid energy wastage.

-They participate in joint ventures and other commercial arrangements with black enterprises.
 The emerging energy sector will not only benefit big business and higher end residential energy users, but will also spur on economic growth and access to services and utilities in underprivileged areas.